syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## SelectionChanging

-`SelectionChanging` event is triggered when we selecting an item among the filtered suggestions in SfAutoComplete.
+The `SelectionChanging` event is triggered when you select an item among the filtered suggestions in SfAutoComplete.

-Code snippet of SelectionChanged event:
+Code snippet of SelectionChanged event

 {% tabs %}